-Accounting software has become a necessity for today’s accountant.
+Accounting software has become a necessity for today’s accountants.
 After all, the tool automates and simplifies several mundane and complicated tasks.
 In fact, accounting software is more essential for small business owners who can’t afford to hire an accountant.
 Today’s accounting tools are so simple that they can be operated by a person with little to no accounting knowledge.
 However, it is important to invest in the right accounting software in this ever-changing digital world.
 For example, you can switch to a cloud-based accounting tool if you are looking for more flexibility and ease of access.
 In cloud technology, users access software applications remotely through the Internet.

 Cloud computing accounting software, broadly speaking, is an online tool.
 You need the Internet connection and login credentials to access the tool.
 Technically speaking, the cloud accounting tool is hosted on remote servers.
 It means that all functions are performed off-site, not on your desktop.
 Since the software is provided over the Internet, you don’t need to install or maintain on your desktop computers.
 All you need to visit the page of the accounting software and feed your credentials to get started.

 This way, you can access your accounting data from anywhere, anytime.
 Plus, most online accounting tools come with data backup and disaster recovery facilities.
 A cloud accounting tool is just like your traditional, desktop-based software with the difference that they are hosted on a remote server or the Internet.
 Their common features include managing and updating the general ledger, payroll, recording modules, and payment received and paid.